Text Relay and Next Generation Text

 As a text-user, you'll be able to link your home, office or mobile phone number to a TextNumber.
 TextNumbers have the same number of digits as standard phone numbers and there will be two groups, one starting with 03 for your home or office, and the other starting with 07 for your mobile phone.

 You'll be able to give your TextNumber to your bank, friends and family, or anybody who wants to call you.
 When they dial the TextNumber, their call will connect to you via the NGT Service.
 When you make a call through the service, the person you're calling will see your TextNumber, so if they return your call they'll automatically dial the TextNumber rather than your phone number.
-TextNumbers will also work with your textphone as well as the NGT App.
+TextNumbers will also work with your textphone as well as the NGT Lite.

 If you prefer not to use a TextNumber, you can still receive calls to your home, office or mobile phone number if the person ringing you uses the 18002 prefix.